-Whether you're planning a straight-forward meeting, or a complex event over several sessions or days, it's important to keep in mind always the outcome – and how you are helping the group reach it.
+Whether you're planning a straight-forward meeting, or a complex event over several sessions or days, it's important to always keep in mind the outcome – and how you are helping the group to reach it.

-If you've been asked to facilitate an event by someone else, make sure you consult him or her carefully as to the final "shape" of the event.
-Even if they haven't been explicit about what they want, they probably have an idea of what they want, and will be unpleasantly surprised if this isn't delivered.
+If you've been asked to facilitate an event by someone else, make sure that you consult him or her carefully as to the final "shape" of the event.
+Even if he hasn't been explicit about what he wants, he will probably have an idea of what he wants, and will be unpleasantly surprised if this isn't delivered.

 Two key aspects of the design and planning are choosing the right group process, and designing a realistic agenda.

-Here are some of the just some of the factors and options to consider:
+Here are just some of the factors and options to consider: